aws-samples/sample-timestream-event-tracking/README.md

 ## Cleanup

-To remove the AWS CloudFormation Stacks along with the AWS Resources they create, run navigate to the CloudFormation console and delete the stack.
+To remove the AWS CloudFormation Stacks along with the AWS Resources created, navigate to the CloudFormation console and delete the stack.

 ## Security